txtydk/docs.sms.cloudsms.dk/source/index.html.md

 This API contain directory listing of residents and companies in Denmark.

 You can only access this API with a username and password.
-To aquire that please fill out your contact information on the public website.
+To acquire that please fill out your contact information on the public website.

 ### Conventions
   * Basic authentication